Equivalences (EQS)

 It is not possible to define clearances for the rules created in the manager.

-If skills are assigned to an entity passed by equivalence but not to the entity passed by the learner directly, these skills are not set to achieved.
+If skills are assigned to an entity is “covered“ by equivalence but not to the entity passed by the learner directly, these skills are not set to achieved.

 At this point we don’t offer the possibility of searching by courses which are included in an equivalence relation.
 Only the icon which is displayed on the Catalogue and Description pages for the corresponding courses/course templates is the indicator for the Equivalences function.